marios-code-path/path-to-springboot-3/observation/README.md

 On the Prometheus side, we will need to add a [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) to let it know where to find our actuator endpoint.

-> **_NOTE:_** In this configuration, we are running a docker hosted instance of Prometheus; You will need to change the host names as needed for your specific setup.
+> **_NOTE:_** In this configuration, we are running a docker hosted instance of Prometheus; You may need to change the host names as needed for your specific setup.

 The `scrape config` block goes into `prometheus.yml`:
 ```yaml